winesapOS/winesapOS/CONTRIBUTING.md

 -  GPU passthrough.
 Applications and games that require GPU acceleration can be thoroughly tested.
 -  Desktop testing.
 Reboot directly into a virtual machine to see and manually test new changes that require user interaction.

+For Ventoy support, use a virtual machine with one virtual drive and the Arch Linux ISO mounted as a virtual DVD.
+Otherwise, `vtoyboot` will fail to install if more than one drive is detected.
+A container build can also be made within a virtual machine.

 ### Download the Installer

 Depending on which Arch Linux distribution you want to build, download the related installer.
 Both Arch Linux and Manjaro provide ISOs for a live CD environment.